 The event, organised by the Centre for Workplace Leadership and the Melbourne Accelerator Program, touched on many topics and left the crowd and the panel eager to delve deeper into the future of work.

-Join us at the Future of Work Conference: People, Performance and Innovation and be part of the conversation.
-We'll be discussing:
+The Future of Work Conference: People, Performance and Innovation and be part of the conversation will discuss:

 - Biometric monitoring in the workplace